 One of the best reasons to visit the Cotswolds in February is because most other people will be visiting in the summer!

 Yes, February in the Cotswolds is one of the least busy times of year for tourists, so you’ll have all those beautiful Cotswold villages more-or-less to yourself!
 Wander the streets of Bibury alone, pick up a bargain at a Stow-on-the-Wold store without getting into a queue, or admire the countryside at Dover’s Hill without another person spoiling your view.

 On Valentine’s Day (February 14th), and the weekends either side of it, the Cotswolds can be a little busier, but it’s not ‘crowded’.

-There is a school half-term holiday during February.
+There is a school half-term holiday during February, too.
 That means, family-friendly attractions like the Cotswolds Wildlife Park, Cotswold Farm Park and Birdland are likely to be busier.
 But, again, it’s never jam-packed at this time of year.
-You might find accommodation is more expensive during this week though!
+You might find accommodation is a little more expensive during this week though.

 All that said, we tend to have good availability for our best-selling Cotswolds in a Day tours in the off-season.
 So come and join us!

 2. It’s cold in the Cotswolds in February

 I guess each person’s perception of ‘cold’ is different depending on where you’re from.
 But what I mean is, February is one of the coldest times of year in the UK.
 The average temperature in the Cotswolds in February is approximately 2-8°C (around 35-46°F).

 If you’re lucky, it might snow – and there is certainly a much greater chance of snow in February than at Christmas-time!
 (Have I told you before about how I’ve never experienced a White Christmas in England?!
 It’s true!)
 But snow in the middle-to-south-west of England is never guaranteed, and is more the exception than the rule!